"Now come the days of the king! May they be blessed."

 That gesture had actually been arranged beforehand, as a way of drawing a parallel with the coronation of Charlemagne.

 Wilhem I was already King of Prussia at the culmination of his Prime Minister Otto von Bismarck's political machinations, but at the conclusion of the Franco-Prussian War, the German states, having systemically smashed France, leading to a republic and the fall of Napoleon III, decided that Germany needed to pick up on the "Emperor" slack this caused.
 They crowned Kaiser Wilhelm (no, not that Kaiser Wilhelm) in the Palace of Versailles, just to let the French know that they had been owned pretty hard.

 Wilhelm, King of Prussia, was proclaimed German Emperor Wilhelm I by acclamation in the Versailles palace.
 There was no formal imperial coronation, nor an imperial crown, because the emperor ruled over both Catholic and Protestant Germans, who hardly would have agreed on how to carry out a coronation.
-Also, the notion of self-coronation was unacceptable just because Napoleon I had done so; the Germans of those days did not like what the French Empire had done to their lands.
 The constitution of the German Empire stipulated that the King of Prussia automatically would serve as German Emperor.

 Ukrainian weddings involve bride and groom wearing and swapping symbolic crowns for portions of the ceremony.
 It's really cool to watch.